 “By Bequest” – In other words, these gifts were made upon the donor’s death, through some instruction by will or trust.

 With bequests accounting for just under 10% of all charitable giving for the year, this is a huge opportunity for charities!

-If you know of any donors who are planning to make a charitable bequest to your organization, you should consider approaching them about using those funds to buy life insurance instead.
+If you know of any donors who are planning to make a charitable bequest to your organization as part of their estate planning, you should consider approaching them about using those funds to buy life insurance instead.